Majidsp/travel-agency/README.md

 # Travel agency website

-A fully responsive website for a fictional travel agency with the latest frontend development technologies. http://travel-agency.majidsp.me
+A fully responsive website for a fictional travel agency with the latest frontend development technologies.<br/>
+http://travel-agency.majidsp.me

 # Stack: